Updated July 1, 2021.

 It’s Maui Monday!
 This week I’ve pulled together my top tips for beautiful Maui, Hawaii.
 Here is everything you need to know to make the most of your trip and enjoy it to the fullest!
-Be on the lookout for an upcoming post about what to know about Hawaii in general, including a guide to the best of each island!

 There are a few things to be aware of before you jet off to paradise.
 Be on the lookout for a post all about What to Know Before You Visit the Hawaiian Islands (coming soon!), but for now, here are some specifics for Maui!